mannsn/intro-to-programming-2026/assignments/Assignment 01 - JavaScript Basics and Functions.md

 // Don't forget your console.logs!

 // ---------- QUESTION 12 ----------
 // Create a function titled 'messageString'.
-Inside the function,  declare a variable named 'message' and assign it the string "Welcome to Code the Dream".
+Inside the function, declare a variable named 'message' and assign it the string "Welcome to Code the Dream!".
 Return the 'message' variable.

 // EXAMPLE LOG:
 //    console.log("Q12: ", messageString());